Board of Directors 2019-2020

 Louis Savoie, Chair

 Mr. Savoie joined the Bruyère Board of Directors in June 2013.
-He is 1st vice-chair and chair of the Audit and Resource Management Committee.
+He was appointed Chair of the Board of Directors in June 2019.

 Mr. Savoie is an experienced executive who pursues innovation and takes advantage of the changes in Information Communications Technology to deliver solutions that create business value.
 He is currently providing strategic consulting services to technology businesses.
 During his career, mostly at Bell Canada, he worked in numerous functional areas such as economics, marketing, strategic business planning and sales both in a technical and management capacity.